 Our educational objective for JD students in international exchanges is exposure to foreign legal systems, appreciation for transnational and international legal frameworks, and comparative perspective on law.
 JD students additionally gain intercultural competence and practical knowledge of how international legal systems function.

-Our faculty are active scholars of international and comparative law, and include Paulo Barrozo (international criminal law), Frank Garcia (international trade and investment law, global law, comparative law), Daniel Kanstroom (international human rights), Vlad Perju (comparative constitutional law and EU law), Diane Ring (international taxation), Richard Albert (comparative constitutional law), David Wirth (public international law and international environmental law), Katie Young (economic, social and cultural rights) and Thomas Kohler (labor and employment law).
+Our faculty are active scholars of international and comparative law, and include Paulo Barrozo (international criminal law), Frank Garcia (international trade and investment law, global law, comparative law), Daniel Kanstroom (international human rights), Vlad Perju (comparative constitutional law and EU law), Diane Ring (international taxation), David Wirth (public international law and international environmental law), Katie Young (economic, social and cultural rights) and Thomas Kohler (labor and employment law).
 Other faculty members regularly incorporate international perspectives into their teaching and research.

-In our international Semester-in-Practice externship program, students are placed in London and throughout Europe in private businesses, law firms, and public organizations and participate in a weekly seminar.
-The program also offers externships throughout Europe, where students use videoconferencing to participate in the seminar.
+In our international Semester-in-Practice externship program, students work in private businesses, law firms, and public organizations and participate in a weekly seminar.
+The program offers externships throughout Europe, where students use videoconferencing to participate in the seminar.

 This clinic allows second- and third-year law students to immerse themselves in real-world immigration legal work on behalf of indigent asylum seekers, immigrants, and certain non-citizens detained by the INS.
 International clients include individuals from Central America, Southeast Asia, and Africa.
 First-year law students may spend spring break volunteering with front-line immigrant legal service organizations such as the Haitian Catholic Center Legal Project, the Lutheran Ministries, the Catholic Legal Immigration Network, and the Florida Immigrant Advocacy Center.
 Students, supervised by BC Law School faculty members, advise and counsel clients and conduct legal and factual research for public interest attorneys.